-Many people feel anger and confusion when they hear talk about fat acceptance and health.
+Many people feel anger and confusion when they hear talk about fat acceptance and health, which is why groups like Overeaters Anonymous form so people can talk about their food struggles without judgment.
 For example, they may say:

 - How can you tell me someone who weighs 400 lbs is healthy?
 There’s no way you can be healthy at every size!